manifold-systems/manifold/docs/manifold-templates.md

 ### `section`

-The `section` directive creates a subsection of the current template that can be added via an `include` directive in other templates.
+The `section` directive creates a subsection of the current template that can be added using the `include` directive in other templates.

 The syntax of a `section` block: